Finding Near-Optimal Weight Independent Sets at Scale: Algorithm

 At the start of our memetic algorithm, we create an initial population of size $|\mathcal{P}|$.
-To diversify as much as possible, this population contains solutions computed in six different ways.
-Each time we generate an individual one of these approaches is chosen uniformly at random.
-To explain the different strategies more easily we introduce the concept of a free vertex.
-A vertex is called free, if adding the vertex to the solution does not violate the properties of an independent set.
+To diversify as much as possible, this population contains solutions computed in six different ways, which we choose uniformly at random to create an individual.
+Before applying the strategies we permute the order of the nodes such that different solutions are obtained for the same strategy by different tie breaking.